 February

-For an unparalleled outdoor adventure in West Kelowna, the Telemark Nordic Club is a must.
-Catering to diverse user groups, including snowshoers, recreational skiers, a biathlon and race team, school groups, ski lessons, and dog walkers.
+Nordic skiing and snowshoeing are musts for an unparalleled outdoor adventure in February.
+Bring your own equipment to the Kelowna Nordic Ski & Snowshoe Club, located in the foothills east of town on Hwy.
+33. Their rustic cabins make a nice cozy spot to warm up and have lunch.
+In West Kelowna, Telemark Nordic Club caters to diverse user groups, including snowshoers, recreational skiers, a biathlon and race team, school groups, ski lessons, and dog walkers.
 Its breathtaking mountain views and trail system make it a great February adventure.

 March